-Prior to its popularity amongst the health-minded folks, maca was traditionally eaten as a food in Peru and has been cultivated for the past 3000 years.
+Prior to its popularity amongst the health-minded folks, it was traditionally eaten as a food in Peru and has been cultivated for the past 3000 years.

-In Peru, maca was traditionally cooked, boiled, baked, roasted or fermented.
-Not eaten raw.
+In Peru, Maca was traditionally cooked, boiled, baked, roasted or fermented.

 Here’s one of my favorite ways to enjoy Maca: Maca Hot Cocoa!